elephas00/elephas00/README.md

 ### Hi there 👋
-- I am Elephas, data science master student of ZJU.
+- I am Elephas, a data science master student.
 - I have strong interest about distribute system and the appliance of machine learning.
 - A junior software development engineer.
 - A Machine learning apprentice.